 It’s not just workplace accidents that could make you eligible for substantial compensation.
 There is a variety of work-related illnesses and injuries that should see you receive financial compensation.
 Are you suffering from any of the following conditions due to your work?

 If you have been exposed to sudden loud sounds or high pitch noises which are played directly into your eardrum, you may have experienced serious auditory damage leading to long-term suffering or decreased hearing.
-Compensation can be claimed when this damage means you are no longer able to enjoy life to the full or are rendered unable to work.
+Compensation can be claimed when this acoustic shock means you are no longer able to enjoy life to the full or are rendered unable to work.

 Without the correct precautions, such as training and equipment, workplace back injuries can easily occur.
 These injuries can mean time off work and serious long-lasting problems.

 Trigger finger is the thickening of tendons within your hand following manual work.
 A very uncomfortable condition, this disorder, can lead to time off work and loss of earnings – hence compensation reimbursement.

-If you are exposed to high levels of frequent vibration, you may experience VWP that will leave your hands feeling like they are permanently vibrating.
+If you are exposed to high levels of frequent vibration, you may experience Vibration White Finger that will leave your hands feeling like they are permanently vibrating.
 This condition commonly occurs when using drills or chainsaws frequently.

-Repeated extending and flexing of the wrist can lead to carpel tunnel syndrome which gives pain and numbness in your wrist and hand.
+Repeated extending and flexing of the wrist can lead to carpal tunnel syndrome which gives pain and numbness in your wrist and hand.
 It may make everyday tasks more challenging and could entitle you to make a claim.

 This form of repetitive strain injury can lead to the loss of effectiveness of your hand and fingers.
 If you experience this injury, it can be difficult to maintain employment.
-If this is the case, any compensation will include the loss of future earnings.
+If this is the case, any tenosynovitis compensation will include the loss of future earnings.